What is a Fixed Term Tenancy?

 The length of a ‘Part 4’ tenancy period depends on when your tenancy began.
 Please click here for further details on ‘Part 4’ tenancies.

-- the tenant has breached one of the conditions of the lease.
+If the tenant has breached any of the terms of the fixed term tenancy

-- the landlord has breached their responsibilities.
-You must write to the landlord telling them they have breached their responsibilities and give reasonable time for them to resolve the problem.
-If they do not do this, 28-days notice to leave may be given regardless of how long you have lived in the property.
+the landlord has breached their obligations.
+A tenant must write to the landlord informing them they have breached their obligations. and give reasonable time for them to resolve the problem.
+If they do not do this, 28-days notice to leave may be given regardless of how long a tenant has lived in the property.

-- the landlord has refused to allow you to sublet the tenancy.
-In this case, you must give notice depending on how long you have lived in the property.
+the landlord has refused to allow a tenant to sublet the tenancy.
+In this case, A tenant must give notice depending on how long a tenant has lived in the property.

-- if the landlord has refused a request by you for assignment of the lease.
+if the landlord has refused a request by a tenant for assignment of the lease.